Tools to Finish Strong

 • My Particular Wishes is meant to inform physicians, nurses or other care providers of your consent to or refusal of certain specific therapies.
 It also guides a family member or any other person you name in making decisions for you, if you cannot articulate these decisions yourself.

-Dementia Values & Priorities Tool
+Dementia Values and Priorities Tool

-This interactive tool will document your wishes regarding the care you want and create an addendum that can be added to your existing Advance Directive.
+This interactive tool will document your wishes regarding the care you want and create an addendum that can be added to your existing advance directive.

-LGBTQ+ Advance Care Planning Tookit
+LGBTQ+ Advance Care Planning Toolkit

 lgbtq advance care planning toolkit

 Compassion & Choices is proud to partner with SAGE to create a comprehensive end of life planning guide for LGBTQ+ people, by LGBTQ+ people.
 This tool walks through decisions around health care proxies, hospice care, how we honor life, and so much more.
-An excellent resource for individuals, chosen family members, and professionals working in deathcare
+An excellent resource for individuals, chosen family members and professionals working in deathcare.

 Finish Strong | The Book

-Finish Strong: Putting Your Priorities First at Life’s End, by President Emerita / Senior Adviser of Compassion & Choices, Barbara Coombs Lee, is the guide to achieving the positive end-of-life experience you want and deserve.
+Finish Strong: Putting Your Priorities First at Life’s End, by President Emerita / Senior Adviser of Compassion & Choices Barbara Coombs Lee, is the guide to achieving the positive end-of-life experience you want and deserve.
 Finish Strong is for those who know they should prepare for the end of life, but are unsure how to think and talk about it.
 The book aims to help you live true to your values and priorities as vigor wanes, and how to make sure your wishes are honored.
-This book describes concrete action to take in the here and now, to help live your best life to the end.
+It describes concrete action to take in the here and now, to help live your best life to the end.

 Clinician Conversation Toolkit